 - Exam preparation (maximum of eight units)

 There are two options to fulfill the language requirement.
 Students are strongly encouraged to acquire a useful reading knowledge in two languages other than English and German (Option I).
 Many of our students choose French, Latin, Dutch, Italian, Russian, Japanese, or Turkish.
-If students choose to learn only one language other than English and German, they are required to demonstrate exceptional proficiency in this language (Option II).
+Students may also choose to learn only one language other than English and German (Option III).
 The languages should have value for the students’ research project and probable future career needs, and are selected in consultation with the adviser.
 The language requirement must be fulfilled prior to the QE.

 Option I (two languages)